-48 Jokes About Work to Get You Through the Week
+60+ Work Jokes to Get You Through the Week

 In need of some professional motivation?
-This hilarious collection of jokes about work should banish even a serious case of the Mondays.
+This hilarious collection of work jokes should banish even a serious case of the Mondays.

 Reviews With Attitude